Athletes & Eating Disorders

 - In the effort to treat eating disorders, many health professionals utilize Cognitive Behavioral Therapy as well as Dialectical Behavioral Therapy.
 Yet as treatment programs face increasing competition, clinicians are emphasizing the potential benefits of supplementing such therapeutic mechanisms with alternative approaches.
 A recent study concerning the effect of yoga on psychological functioning in women with a history of disordered eating reported that modalities, such as yoga, offer potential benefits for improving mood and other psychological states.
 Learn more about alternative methods to eating disorder treatment.

-Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on
+Last Updated & Reviewed June 10, 2019, By Jacquelyn Ekern, MS, LPC – Founder & President